cartpauj/php-constants-manager/readme.txt

 No, the import process skips constants that already exist in your database.
 Only new constants are added.
 You'll receive a detailed report showing what was imported, skipped, and any errors.

+= How does value validation work? =

+The plugin validates that constant values match their selected type:
+- **Integer**: Must be whole numbers (42, -10, 0) - decimals are rejected
+- **Float**: Must be valid numbers (3.14, -2.5, 10) - text is rejected
+- **Boolean**: Must be true, false, 1, 0, yes, no, on, or off (case-insensitive)
+- **String**: Any value accepted, including quotes and special characters
+- **NULL**: Value field is automatically disabled and cleared

+Both the form interface and CSV import perform this validation with detailed error messages.

+= What happens if my CSV import has errors? =

+The import will show exactly what went wrong with specific line numbers and error descriptions.
+For example:
+- "Line 5: Missing required columns (need at least Name, Value, Type)"
+- "Line 12: Invalid boolean value 'maybe' (Constant: DEBUG_MODE)"
+- "Line 15: Invalid integer value '3.14' (Constant: MAX_ITEMS)"

+This helps you fix your CSV file and re-import successfully.

 == Screenshots ==

 1. "My Constants" page showing custom constants with full management capabilities